 Entry Criteria: Requirements Documents (Updated version of unclear or missing requirement)

 Deliverables: Test cases, Test Scripts (if automation), Test data.

-Test Environment Setup:
+4. Test Environment Setup:

-This phase can be started in parallel with Test design phase.
-Test environment setup is done based on the hardware and software requirement list.
-Some cases test team may not be involved in this phase.
-Development team or customer provides the test environment.
+The test environment setup is done based on the hardware and software requirement list.
+In some cases, the test team may not be involved in this phase.
+The development team or customer provides the test environment.

 Entry Criteria: Test Plan, Smoke Test cases, Test Data

 Deliverables: Test Environment.
 Smoke Test Results.

 The test team starts executing the test cases based on the planned test cases.
 If a test case result is Pass/Fail then the same should be updated in the test cases.

 The defect report should be prepared for failed test cases and should be reported to the Development Team through a bug tracking tool for fixing the defects.